A TRIBUTE TO BEAUTY AND BRAINS

 Her beauty made her rich for a time.
 She is said to have made – and spent – $30 million in her life.

-But her greatest accomplishment resulted from her intellect, and her invention continues to shape the world we live in today.
+But her greatest accomplishment resulted from her intellect, and her invention continues to shape our world today.

 Today, when you use your cell phone or, over the next few years, as you experience super-fast wireless Internet access (via something called “long-term evolution” or “LTE” technology), you’ll be using an extension of the technology a 20- year-old actress first conceived while sitting at dinner with Hitler.